Everest Base Camp Helicopter Tour

 As we reach Everest Base Camp, your helicopter will hover over the expedition groups as they attempt to scale Mount Everest.
 If it’s the climbing season, the snow-covered landscape will be filled with colorful tents, creating a beautiful patchwork for you to observe from above.
 Surrounding the trekkers, you can view the broad glacial basin of Western Cwm, Khumbu Icefall, and Khumbu Glacier.

-The helicopter will then get in touch in Kala Patthar.
+The helicopter will then get in touch at Kala Patthar.
 At 5545m, you are almost at the foot of Mount Everest and can take in the atmosphere as you are surrounded by one of the most incredible views on Earth.
 A chain of some of the highest peaks in the World rises around you as you soak in the views and take pictures.

 Due to the height, the air here is thin, and oxygen levels are low.
 So, to ensure you are not affected by the altitude, we will only stop here for 10 to 15 minutes before flying onto Shyangboche.
 Breakfast at Shyangboche (30-40 minutes) and fly back to Kathmandu.